 We’ll start with some history about the camera.
 This Nishika N8000 was first produced in 1989, it is considered to be a clone of the higher quality Nimslo camera lenticular camera.
 The differences between these cameras however were all for the sake of making the nishika as cheaply as possible.
 They opted to make the body of the camera as “professional” as possible by emulating the design traits of high end canon and nikon SLR cameras of the time and chose to make the lenses out of plastic instead of glass.
 This camera also has no form of automatic exposure

 The camera has very basic control to the point of having only three aperture settings which are marked for “Sun”, “Overcast” and “Cloudy/Indoor” approximate values being f8, f11 and f16 respectively.
-These settings are all calibrated for use with 100iso film which i found quite limiting.
+These settings are all calibrated for use with 100iso film which I found quite limiting.
 However the above images were shot on some expired 200iso film (because that’s what I happened to have on hand at the time).
 With that in mind I mainly shot using flash, and on the occasions where I did shoot with natural light I compensated for the films higher sensitivity by using a smaller aperture than I would according to the cameras directions (using the “sun” setting when it was Overcast).
 This project was a learning curve for me as I had never made moving GIF images before I started playing around with this camera.
 Of course the problems with using a higher iso film is that it created a much more noticeable image noise/film grain that was amplified by the small frame size of the individual images.
 All in all I think I’ve found an interesting use for this camera, however the constraints imposed by such a rigid and simple exposure system (if you can even call it a system) would cause too many problems for use in outdoor lighting.
-In the future I may try running some fresh 100iso film through the camera in hopes of unlocking the camera’s full potential.
-In the mean while, the camera will be spending most of its time on display as an oddity in my collection until the time comes to use it again.